wp-plugins/aspose-doc-importer/readme.txt

 * This is the first version

 = 2.0 =
-* Image Support is included.
+* Image importing feature is included.